obiwanjacobi/Zsharp/docs/dotnet.md

 - name/identifier matching (case insensitive)
 - Memory Heap Allocation.
 Could be as simple as a wrapper `class HeapAlloc<T> where T : struct` to get a struct on the heap.
 Look into Boxing.

-.NET features not directly supported by Z# but needed for interop.
+---
+---

+## .NET to Z#

+How are referenced (imported) .NET code constructs translated to the Z# language constructs.

+- Type management (identifier matching)
+- Classes/objects and inheritance (calling and implementing)
+- Interfaces (querying, calling and implementing)
-- delegates/events
+- delegates and events
-- classes/derive from classes
-- implement interfaces
+- Lambdas
--
+- Expressions (Linq)